AnasFd/Ray-Tracing-Algorithm/README.md

 # Ray-Tracing-Algorithm

 ## TODO
-- Fix 1st algo
-- 2
-- 3

 ## In progress
+- Creating a 3D scene to apply the ray tracing algorithm on.

+## Done
 - Understanding Compute Shaders Studio

-## Done
+- Ray tracing in 2D done